natepisarski/Cookbook-hs/DOCUMENTATION/Overview.md

 ### Sanitize.hs
 Cookbook.Recipes.Sanitize (Sn) is a library for performing common sanitization techniques on text and lists.
 It can do things like remove doubles from Lists, or move characters to uppercase.

+### DataStructures.hs
+Cookbook.Recipes.DataStructures (Dt) is a library for organizing ideas into higher-level data.
+Data structures specific to one use (such as the Databases from Sc) should be kept to the Project branch.
+This is for generic data structures, such as Tree.
+For functions working with these data structures, use Ag.

+### Math.hs
+Cookbook.Recipes.Math (Mt) is a library for performing simple mathematical functions and statistical analysis.
+Simple functions like inc and dec ((+1) (-1)) are included for convenience, and more complex formulae (standard deviation) are included as well.

+### Algorithm.hs
+Cookbook.Recipes.Algorithm (Ag) is a library for parsing, manipulating, and using Dt's data structures in any fashion.

 Projects
 ==========
 Projects is the final branch of the Cookbook library.
 Projects is a defintion of standards and an implementation of this defintiion.
 This means that it can contain "magic characters" which are specific to the set of standards defined.
 Items in Projects assume a certain structure that make them void to use anywhere else.
 The exact structure should be defined in a file next to the library with the ".std" extension.
 By convention, all Project files are inside themselves.